wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 If you are using MS name servers then your web app not automatically configured.
 You still need to add "A" records to connect your web app to DNS Zone
 It is like connecting a DNS Zone to a web app.
 Azure DNS (Domain manager service) for DNS domains that provides name resolution by using Microsoft Azure infrastructure.
-This involves you to use custom domain by using Microsoft DNS Zone service.
+This involves you using a custom domain by using Microsoft DNS Zone service.

 ## Azure Content Delivery Network
 Azure Content Delivery Network offers a global solution for rapidly delivering content.
 Save bandwidth and improve responsiveness when encoding or distributing gaming software, firmware updates, and IoT endpoints.
 Reduce load times for websites, mobile apps, and streaming media to increase user satisfaction globally.